-3. Determination of antibiotic sensitivity by disk diffusion method breakpoint assay on Mueller-Hinton agar using Oxoid disks as recommended by the Clinical and Laboratory Standards Institute guidelines (NCCLS, 2007).
+3. Determination of antibiotic sensitivity by disk diffusion method

+Antibiotic sensitivity of the isolates was determined using the Kirby-Bauer disk-diffusion breakpoint assay on Mueller-Hinton agar using Oxoid disks as recommended by the Clinical and Laboratory Standards Institute guidelines (NCCLS, 2007).